emptycharacter/osu-hackathon-warehouse/README.md

 # RDC 558 — Inbound Operations Tracker

 This is a project to make my job easier and simulate warehouse operations visually.
 The goal is to reduce quality errors and understand how to work with people better.
-By visualizing the ART (Automated Receiving Terminal) layout and tracking every box in motion, I can learn how to be a more effective operational lead.
+By visualizing the ART (Automated Receiving Terminal.

 ---